Paul Hill looks at what can be done to improve stock levels this year

 Last year proved to be the perfect storm for poor availability.
 A combination of the World Cup, CO₂ issues and consecutive weeks of good weather hampered significant growth opportunities across the industry, leaving wholesalers frustrated.

-Furthermore, an increased amount of NPD in the soft drinks category as a result of the soft drinks industry level added additional pressure on the supply chain.
+Furthermore, an increased amount of NPD in the soft drinks category as a result of the industry levy added additional pressure on the supply chain.

 “It is a pretty sad situation when the first thing that comes to mind [about 2018] is stock availability from manufacturers.
 This is something that should be so simple, and yet not many of them can fulfil a single order,” Country Range Group managing director Coral Rose explained last year.
 “Far better communication is required from suppliers in general and on production issues in particular.”